-- 11.3 Your task now is ... 'simple' (lol) Account for the Cretaceous reduced Equator-to-pole surface temperature gradient (compared to modern), particularly the apparently much warmer poles.
-Different data-based time-slices (including the Maastrichtian) are provided in Huber et al. [2002].
-BUT ... the low latitude δ18O based temperatures are now not considered reliable.
+Your task now is ... 'simple' (lol): Account for the Cretaceous reduced Equator-to-pole surface temperature gradient (compared to modern), particularly the apparently much warmer poles.
+Different data-based time-slices (including the Maastrichtian) are provided in Huber et al. [2002], although the low latitude δ^{18} O based temperatures are now not considered reliable.
 Jenkyns et al. [2004] contains high latitude (Arctic) data for the Maastrichtian.
-There are proxy-derived latitudinal temperature gradients and model-data studies (e.g., by Karen Bice) for earlier in the Cretaceous the problem is essentially the same. - The 2-D NetCDF results file contains the surface air temperature field (and sea-ice cover, if any).
+There are proxy-derived latitudinal temperature gradients and model-data studies (e.g., by Karen Bice) for earlier in the Cretaceous - the problem is essentially the same.

+The 2-D NetCDF results file contains the surface air temperature field (and sea-ice cover, if any).
 The 3-D NetCDF results file contains fields for ocean temperatures (and salinity).
 Both contain continental configuration and ocean bathymetry.
-Remember to switch off the modern continental outline in Panoply to prevent extreme annoyance.